 The specialist products we recommend here will remedy mistakes made, but care taken at the outset will save extra time and expense later.

 User error can also occur when using these products to clear pointing stains.
 These generally happen when the wrong product is selected for the job.
-Please do your research first to ensure you buy the correct product and follow the instructions carefully for great results.
+Please research your chosen products first to ensure you buy the correct product and follow the instructions carefully for great results.